benfalk/req_md/README.md

 expanded to the value on the right hand side value of the colon.
 This is a new and experimental feature that I'm sure has bugs...

+It also will attempt to use environment variables as well as any `.env` file it finds in the current working directory or any subsequent parent directory of the current working directory.

 For reference see `samples/requests-with-variables.md`

 (c) Works on my machine